artsandmetaphysics/goodlifeodyssey/_documents/the-future-of-art.md

 It is as if the amount of effort, in addition to potentiality, matters.
 My photo of the photo was easy.
 The copy of a Van Gogh was easier than the original.
 The soap opera TV show was easier than the Sistine Chapel.
 My recording of the dog walkers was easier than the symphony.

-What about modern art---large, uniform blue canvases.
+What about modern art—large, uniform blue canvases.
 One could argue that, although the effort of the production is minimal, the effort of breaking out of past prejudices was not.
 This is why my blue canvas is less worthwhile than XXX's.

 Note that the ants worked hard on their tunnels, so intentionality and effort be essential to our definition.